akinsete/akinsete.github.io/_posts/2016-09-01-firebase-app-to-app-notification-for-android.md

 I have been a fan of Firebase since it was launched and started using this wonderful real-time database platform fully since May 2016 for mobile applications I developed.
-Though there are some limitations i noticed and that have been able to get workarounds this issues.
-What I be will explaining is how to implement Firebase app to app notification without writing a server code.
+Though there are some limitations that i have noticed, For example triggering a app to app notification.
+So we will be implementing a firebase app to app notification without implementing a server backend.
 <!--more-->

 ### What Firebase Provides